sajayantony/wg-reference-types/docs/proposals/PROPOSAL_A.md

     This map MAY contain some or all of the pre-defined keys listed below.

     **Pre-Defined Annotation Keys:**
-    This defines a set of keys that have been pre-defined for use by authors of ORAS artifacts.
+    This defines a set of keys that have been pre-defined for use by authors of the artifact.
-    - `org.cncf.oras.artifact.created` date and time on which the artifact was created (string, date-time as defined by [RFC 3339][rfc-3339])
+    - `org.oci.artifact.created` date and time on which the artifact was created (string, date-time as defined by [RFC 3339][rfc-3339])

+### Descriptor Properties

+Registries and clients work with descriptors as the means to establish discovery and links.
+To support hashing of different types, enabling filtering, the `artifactType` property is added as an optional property to the descriptor:

+- **`artifactType`** *string*

+  This OPTIONAL property defines the type or Artifact, differentiating artifacts that use the `application/vnd.oci.artifact.manifest`.
+  When the descriptor is used for blobs, this property MUST be empty.

 ## Registry HTTP API